 Alexa, Wikipedia [topic] (you’ll get a brief summary and then a link to the full Wikipedia entry in then Alexa app)

-Alexa, who won the 1979 Superbowl? (this, and other trivia questions with a clear answer, usually work quiet well)
+Alexa, who won the 1979 Super Bowl? (this, and other trivia questions with a clear answer, usually work quite well)

-Music playback is great (and as we noted the audio quality is very high), asking Alexa trivia questions is fun, but if you’re productivity minded the shopping list and to-do list functionality is downright handy.
-How many times, after all, do we notice that we’re out of something when we’re standing in the kitchen?
-You can use the following simple commands to add things to your shopping list and set reminders.
+Music playback is great (and as we noted the audio quality is very high) and asking Alexa trivia questions is fun, but if you’re productivity-minded, the list functionality is handy.
+You can use the following simple commands to create lists and add things to those lists:

 Alexa, add [item] to my shopping list.